ply-ct/ply/docs/topics/requests.md

 layout: topic
 ---
 ## Requests
-Ply is all about automated testing of REST APIs.
+Ply is all about automated testing of REST and GraphQL APIs.
 When executing a test, you'll send actual HTTP requests to exercise your service endpoints.

 Requests are the reusable building blocks you'll arrange to create test sequences, or suites.
-Each request represents an HTTP request with parameterized URL, method, headers and payload.
+Each request represents an HTTP request with parameterized URL, method, headers and body.
 A request suite is a YAML file containing one or more named requests.
 Here's an example from movie-queries.ply.yaml in the [ply-demo](https://github.com/ply-ct/ply-demo) project:
 ```yaml